codeforlansing/cityzen-client-vue/README.md

-# Code for Lansing Project Template

-This project is intended to be used as a template for creating new Code for Lansing projects on GitHub.

-Click the "Use this template" button to start a new Code for Lansing project.

-Once you've started a new project, please review all of the files that are created and change them to fit the requirements of that particular project.
+# Cityzen Vue Client

+This project is the frontend component for the Cityzen volunteer sign-up project.

 ## Questions